First, what is an accepted industry practice regarding slab-on-ground foundation performance?

 How to apply the phrase accepted industry practices to foundation performance is not unambiguous.
 There are inspection items for which the application of this phrase is clear.
 Examples are ground fault devices and electrical breakers.
 Accepted industry practices certainly include the National Electrical Code and the manufacturer’s instructions.

 With very few exceptions, the codes specify how slab-on-ground foundations shall be designed, not how well or poorly they are expected to perform.

-If you look at the code-approved design methods from an engineering perspective, it is certainly possible to infer from the design manual what a structural engineer would expect regarding the performance of a slab-on-ground foundation.
+If you look at the code-approved design procedures from an engineering perspective, it is certainly possible to infer from the design procedure what a structural engineer would expect regarding the performance of a slab-on-ground foundation.
 Unless a home inspector had some training in engineering or was self-taught in reinforced concrete engineering design, a TREC home inspector would probably not infer anything regarding performance.
 The fact is, while a good understanding of foundation design for expansive soils is helpful to engineers, that is not the case for either real estate agents or home inspectors.

-If not the codes or the design methods, what else might the phrase accepted industry practices refer to?
+If not the codes or the design procedures, what else might the phrase accepted industry practices refer to?
 Elsewhere in this site, we discuss a wide array of accepted industry practices that, in our opinion, meet that description.
-For purposes of this article, we want to concentrate on four pieces of published material that qualify as accepted industry practices and are, in our opinion, reliable.
-Those four are listed below:
+For purposes of this article, we want to concentrate on several pieces of published material that qualify as accepted industry practices and are, in our opinion, reliable.
+Those practices are listed below:

 Accepted Practice #1: The TREC SOP

 The TREC SOP is certainly the one authoritative source agents and TREC inspectors should be familiar with: TREC definition of Performance: